gogobook/my-asp-dot-net/ch6.md

 checking are very clearly documented.
 Casts Between Classes
-The Currency example involves only classes that convert to or from float —one of the predefined data types.
+The Currency example involves only classes that convert to or from float ——one of the predefined data types.
 However, it is not necessary to involve any of the simple data types.
 It is perfectly legitimate to define casts to convert between instances of different structs or classes that you have defined.
 You need to be aware of a couple of restrictions,